AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxCoordSystem.rst

 -  The Pixel Coordinate System which describes coordinates in addressable pixels
--  The Normalised Canonical Coordinate System which allows for resolution independant description of parameters
+-  The Normalised Canonical Coordinate System which allows for resolution independent description of parameters

 .. _CanonicalCoordinates:
 Canonical Coordinates